GlobalFishingWatch/gfw-api-python-client/docs/README.md

 make -C docs linkcheck
 ```

-For more commands run:
+Test and check the links found in the documentation:

 ```bash
 make -C docs
 ```

-## Documentation on Github Pages
+## Documentation on GitHub Pages

-The Global Fishing Watch API Client Documentation is hosted on Github Pages, and the latest version can be found at https://globalfishingwatch.github.io/gfw-api-python-client/.
+The Global Fishing Watch API Client Documentation is hosted on GitHub Pages.
+The latest version can be accessed at https://globalfishingwatch.github.io/gfw-api-python-client/.